Update User Benchmarks

 What is tested?

-The lastUpdate field is a date that must be transformed into a JS Date (deserialized) and validated, then a month is added to the Date and the updated user is send back in the response.
+The lastUpdate field is a date that must be transformed into a JS Date (deserialized) and validated, then a month is added to the Date and the updated user is sent back in the response.

 export interface User {